NOAA-GFDL/ESM4/README.md

 #Compiling
 This model was originally compiled and run with the intel16 compiler.
 It is recommended that you compile with an intel compiler.

+Compiling assumes that you have an intel compiler, MPI (impi, mpich, openmpi, etc), netcdf, and hdf5 in your LD_LIBRARY_PATH and LIBRARY_PATH.
+If you work on a machine with modules, you may need to load these packages into your environment.

 Makefiles have been included in the *exec/* folder.
 There are several option for compiling, which can be found in the template/intel.mk.
 You may need to edit the template/intel.mk to update the compiler names